All Episodes

 Yes, looking for jewelry and receipts to the Dollar General.

-With no cash to offer burglars, an old Ohio couple was robbed of four puppies on Christmas morning.
+With no cash to offer burglars, an Ohio couple was robbed of four puppies on Christmas morning.

-This from Wooster, Ohio.
+This is from Wooster, Ohio.

 The suspects confronted a 32-year-old man.